EPFL-Center-for-Imaging/yolo-workshop/docs/index.md

 Since then, more modern versions of the model have been developed (YOLOv2, YOLOv3...), introducing architectural changes and improvements to make the model faster, more accurate, and more versatile ([Models](https://docs.ultralytics.com/models/#featured-models)).
 ```

-In this workshop, we will train a YOLO model to automatically recognize different kinds of seeds and spices from our kitchen, using a USB microscope as a camera device.
+In this workshop, we will train a YOLO model to automatically recognize different kinds of seeds from our kitchen, using a USB microscope as a camera device.

 ## Microscope Setup